 Disorder follows Vincent, a retired soldier suffering from post-traumatic stress disorder.
 He is hired to protect the wife and child of a wealthy businessman.
 Vincent perceives constant threats.
 Is he right or is it the result of his trauma?

 Disorder is routine material.
 The action scenes work, but the inefficient and anti-build up leading to it is a total bore.
 We see things coming way ahead but have to wait for it.
 Waiting is never a problem if there is good dialogues.
 But there is none.
 You feel like shouting: Hey climax, I’m here!
 But it’s too far away to hear you.
-The traumatic moments (yes there is some) never seem to have a strong impact on the characters from one scene to another.
+The traumatic moments (yes there are some) never seem to have a strong impact on the characters from one scene to another.
 As simplistic as the whole thing is, it just doesn’t work.
-The writing is lazy as you can be.
+The writing is lazy as can be.

 The only great thing about Disorder comes from the people who did the music score.
-They used the pseudonym Gessafelstein which is a good idea since they should go into hiding for destroying the Art of film music in such vulgar manners.
+They used the pseudonym Gessafelstein which is a good idea since they should go into hiding for destroying the art of film music in such vulgar manners.